 Docetaxel with or without Radium Ra 223 Dichloride in Treating Patients with Metastatic Castration-Resistant Prostate Cancer

-- Willing and able to provide written informed consent (ICF) and Health Insurance Portability and Accountability Act (HIPAA) authorization for the release of personal health information.
+- Willing and able to provide, or have a legally authorized representative provide, written informed consent (ICF) and Health Insurance Portability and Accountability Act (HIPAA) authorization for the release of personal health information.
 A signed informed consent must be obtained before screening procedures are performed * NOTE: HIPAA authorization may be either included in the informed consent or obtained separately

 - Histological or cytological proof of prostate cancer